kubestellar/kubestellar/docs/content/direct/pr-signoff.md

 ## Pull Request Sign-off

 **NOTE**: "sign-off" is different from "signing" a commit or tag (see [the git book](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) about signing).
-The former indicates your assent to the repo's terms for contributors, the latter adds a cryptograph checksum that is rarely displayed.
+The former indicates your assent to the repository's terms for contributors, the latter adds a cryptographic checksum that is rarely displayed.

 Your submitted PR must pass the automated checks in order to be reviewed.
 This requires for you to perform a DCO sign-off for your PR.
 The following instructions provide a basic walk-through if you have already set up your GPG and SSH keys: